Major Groups > Gilled Mushrooms > Dark-Spored > Bolbitius > Bolbitius titubans

 Description:

-Cap: 1.5-5 cm; egg-shaped or nearly round when young, expanding to broadly bell-shaped or broadly convex, and eventually flat with a depressed central bump; fragile; slimy when fresh; yellow or greenish yellow (sometimes brownish or grayish), often fading to grayish or pale tan but (usually) retaining a yellowish center; smooth; usually strongly lined by maturity, often nearly all the way to the center.
-Specimens developing a pocketed or veined cap surface as the slime dries out are not infrequent.
+Cap: 2.5–6 cm across; egg-shaped or nearly round when young, expanding to broadly convex, and eventually flat with a depressed central bump; thin and fragile; sticky when fresh; yellow to brownish yellow or greenish yellow at first, becoming olive yellow to brownish yellow and, eventually, brownish to pale tan; bald; usually strongly lined by maturity, often nearly all the way to the center.
+Specimens developing a pocketed or veined cap surface as the stickiness dries out are sometimes encountered.
 Young specimens sometimes display a felty, whitish cap margin, but this appears to be the result of contact with the stem (which also features the feltiness) in the button stage, rather than remnants of a true partial veil.

-Gills: Free from the stem or narrowly attached to it; close; fragile and soft; whitish or pale yellowish, becoming rusty cinnamon; often gelatinizing somewhat in wet weather.
+Gills: Narrowly attached to the stem; close; short-gills frequent; fragile and soft; whitish or pale yellowish, becoming dull cinnamon; often gelatinizing somewhat in wet weather.

-Stem: 3-12 cm long; up to nearly 1 cm thick; equal or tapering to the apex; hollow; fragile; finely scaly, powdery, or finely hairy--or more or less smooth; white with a yellowish apex and/or base, or yellowish overall.
+Stem: 3–12 cm long; 3–6 mm thick; equal; hollowing; fragile; finely scaly, powdery, or finely hairy when young—but often becoming more or less smooth; white with a yellowish apex and/or base, or yellowish to yellow overall; basal mycelium white.

-Chemical Reactions: KOH on cap surface negative to dark gray.
+Chemical Reactions: KOH on cap surface negative to slowly dark gray.

 This site contains no information about the edibility or toxicity of mushrooms.